Diffusive interactions between photons and electrons, an application to cosmology: Introduction

 With this more complex model of stimulated transfers, a number of effects appear as new properties of the gradient force.
 Two of these are examined in details in this paper: the energy transferred to the electron in the form of heat, and the energy lost by light resulting in a spectral shift toward longer wavelengths.

 If a frame of reference contains at least two light beams that can interact with the electron, each stimulated transfer gives a momentum kick to the electron initially at rest in that reference frame.
 Electrons gain momentum which translates as momentum diffusion and an increase of their temperature.
-While the temperature increase would be difficult to detect in the laboratory, we will see that the effect is large enough to be observed in the solar corona.
+While the temperature increase would be difficult to detect in the laboratory, it is large enough to be observed in the solar corona.

 The second effect is the energy lost by the radiation field as it is transferred to the electrons.
 Each stimulated transfer produces a recoil of the electron which Doppler shifts the stimulated photon to a lower energy.
-Because every photon transfer is done via stimulated emission, the direction of the beams is preserved while its photons \emph{are being replaced} by photons with a slightly lower energy.
-The result is shift toward longer wavelengths of the entire spectrum that preserves its spectral features and directionality.
-While this frequency shift is difficult to detect in the laboratory, the effect is significant for light propagating over large astronomical distances through the free electrons of the intergalactic medium.
+Because every photon transfer is done via stimulated emission, the direction of the beams is preserved while their photons \emph{are being replaced} by photons with a slightly longer wavelength.
+The result is a shift of the entire spectrum toward longer wavelengths while preserving its spectral features and directionality.
+While this red-shift is difficult to detect in laboratory experiments, the effect is significant for light propagating over large astronomical distances through the free electrons of the intergalactic medium.

 The rest of the paper is structured as follows: in Sec.~\ref{alm:sec-stimulated}, I define the framework of the quantum calculation and present the key steps of a calculation of the rate of diffusive stimulated transfers.
 Section~\ref{alm:sec-emergent} presents two of the emergent effects of diffusive stimulated transfers that have applications in astrophysics and cosmology.
 In Sec.~\ref{alm:sec-discussion}, theoretical results are compared with observations of coronal heating and the astronomical redshift.
 I conclude in Sec.~\ref{alm:sec-conclusions} that stimulated transfers play an important role in astrophysical processes.